Programs, Resources and Solutions

 Job seekers are assigned to government agencies or non-profits, and intensive job search assistance and training is available.
 The goal is to find unsubsidized employment within a year.
 This is a terrific opportunity for older job seekers who have been out of work for long periods of time and need current work experience.

 The Senior Community Service Employment Program is a U.S. Department of Labor equal opportunity employer/program administered by Operation A.B.L.E and the Executive Office of Elder Affairs.

 Attend a SCSEP Information Session on Fridays at 10:00am at 174 Portland Street, 5th Floor, Boston.
 Learn more here, or contact Tarnya Jones-Jenkins 617.542.4180 x123 email@example.com.

 Upcoming session starts December 17, 2018.

-This 12-week office and customer service training program is instructor led, with classes in MS 2013 Word, Excel, PowerPoint, Access, Outlook, and Quick Books.
+This 12-week office and customer service training program is instructor led, with classes in MS 2013 Word, Excel, PowerPoint, Access and Outlook.
 It also focuses on customer relations and honing communication skills.
 Participants prepare for jobs such as receptionist, call center representative, and administrative assistant, to name just a few.
 Skills2Work students are assigned to a six week internship at a host agency.
 On-going job search assistance is provided weekly.
 For more information contact Shirley Fickett - Program Manager, Skills2Work x133, firstname.lastname@example.org

 Coaching and Counseling